Arturth is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Even a budget Graphic Design build should get a SSD, with 500 GB as a starting point.
 I recommend the Samsung 970 EVO Plus SSD 500GB.

 This Samsung 970 Evo is a NVMe SSD, which is about 5 times faster, for not much more in cost, than a normal SSD in read and write performance.
-If you want to learn more about SSDs and the different options for Graphic Design use, check out our article here.
+If you want to learn more about SSDs and the different options for Graphic Design, check out Best SSD For Graphic Design.

 Image Source: Samsung